 The academy is committed to safer recruitment processes and ongoing safer working practices.
-Members of the teaching and non-teaching staff at the academy including part-time staff, temporary and supply staff, governors and visiting staff, such as musicians and sports coaches are subject to the necessary statutory child protection checks before starting work, for example, right to work checks, additional overseas checks (if necessary), verifying identity, taking up references, checking work history and confirming medical fitness for the role.
+Members of the teaching and non-teaching staff at the academy including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches are subject to the necessary statutory child protection checks before starting work, for example, right to work checks, additional overseas checks (if necessary), verifying identity, taking up references, checking work history and confirming medical fitness for the role.

 For most appointments, an enhanced DBS check with 'barred list' information will be appropriate.
-Under no circumstances will an individual commence work unsupervised in sole charge of, or in unaccompanied contact with, students without a cleared DBS check.
-When a DBS is not available the individual will have a separate Barred List check and the academy will undertake a written Risk Assessment exercise in relation to the proposed work.
-The individual will be provided with a red lanyard and supervised by an adult with a DBS at all times.
+Under no circumstances will an individual commence work unsupervised in sole charge of, or in unaccompanied contact with, children without a cleared DBS check.
+In this case, the individual will have a separate Barred List check and the academy will undertake a written Risk Assessment exercise in relation to the proposed work.
+All other safeguarding checks will be completed and the individual will be appropriately supervised.
 Please refer to Section C and Appendix 5 of the 'Safeguarding Children - HR Procedural Guidance' available on the United Learning Hub for further guidance.

-Full details of the academy's safer recruitment procedures for checking the suitability of staff, members of the academy LGB and Trustees of ULT and volunteers to work with children and young people is set out in
+Full details of the academy's safer recruitment procedures for checking the suitability of staff, members of the Academy LGB and Trustees of ULT and volunteers to work with children and young people is set out in

-- United Learning / the academy's Recruitment and Selection Policy; - United Learning's Safeguarding Children HR Procedural Guidance; - United Learning's LGB Handbook; and - United Learning's guidance: Trustees Recruitment, Appointment, and Removal Process
+- United Learning / the Academy's Recruitment and Selection Policy; - United Learning's Safeguarding Children HR Procedural Guidance; - United Learning's LGB Handbook; and - United Learning's guidance: Trustees Recruitment, Appointment, and Removal Process